 We are equipped with a car tent that attaches to the back of the vehicle, giving us extra space out the back, and extra fresh air.
 I also have a home-brewed window screen system which uses magnets to hold screens on the front windows so we have good airflow.
 But the wind was making it look like setting up the tent and screens was going to be impossible, and it turned out I was right – things were looking bad.
 But when we arrived, the KOA we had booked (our first KOA!) was excellent and they gave us a very nice site with a shade tree – things were looking up!
 We unloaded our bikes with the rear rack and got into our car camping gear.

 The KOA was another step back in time (I guess it just kept us there in the 60's).
 They had hay rides, clean bathrooms with really nice showers!, dog play areas, a pool, cabins, and camping for tents, cars, and massive RV's.
-We didn't partake in all of that, but we did enjoy a bottle of wine (a gift from a good friend) sitting on our picnic bench on the first night of our big adventure.
+We didn't partake in all of that, but we did enjoy a bottle of wine (a gift from good friends - thanks Mark & Pam!) sitting on our picnic bench on the first night of our big adventure.
 It was so exciting, staring at the stars (remember the stars?) and talking about how we were really doing this thing!
 This was the end of the first day of the rest of our lives.
 There was no turning back, we had no home to "go home to", but home is where the heart is, right?
 I was very impressed with the whole KOA scene, and the temps did indeed fall at night, so much so that we were very comfortable and slept well.